Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Give your people a voice with a tailored Xref Engage survey.

 Increase retention and reduce turnover with quick employee feedback from an Xref Pulse Survey.

 Get started with referencing in Xref today for free.
 No credit card required.

 Is your HR Tech leaving the best first impression?

 It’s well known that tech can be used to speed up the hiring journey and save recruiter time.

 Recent research from Yello found that one in five Gen Z employees said a company’s lack of technology could keep them from accepting a job offer.

-So today, the use of technology also helps to create a more attractive offer and positive candidate experience, but ensuring you are using tech well will be the difference between simply making a bad process faster, and creating a great first impression.
+So today, the use of software or HR technology also helps to create a more attractive offer and positive candidate experience, but ensuring you are using tech well will be the difference between simply making a bad process faster, and creating a great first impression.

 There are a number of ways that tech implementation can do more to hinder than help your recruitment efforts, for example:

 To ensure any tech investments you make will improve your employer brand, you need to start with an understanding of your current position.